|

 From the showy but effective

-continuous shots, via the attention to details from the times in
+continuous shots, to the attention to detail regarding the time periods in

-question, and to the sometimes (over)elaborate scenes of Tarantinoesque
+question, and the sometimes (over)elaborate scenes of Tarantino-esque

 quality, what is beyond all doubt is Paul Thomas Anderson's remarkable